 - Black Diamond

 If you’re not going to buy from one of these companies, the headlamp you buy is almost surely going to be absolute junk.
 Keep watch in late 2017 and early 2018 for more headlamp releases as companies like Petzl typically release in October/November.

 Black Diamond was one of the early producers of headlamps, and they are still stuck where they were 10 years ago.
 Durable headlamps, but designed like a 9-year-old created them.
 They typically have just one bulb, and only recently upped the lumens to around 500 on some of their headlamps.
 A large group of people, maybe you included, think Black Diamond is the best manufacturer of headlamps because you never used anything else.
 You bought it and stuck with it.
 Fair enough, but let me just reassure you, Petzl headlamps are worlds above Black Diamond lights.

-Fenix is a Chinese company who saw the success of Black Diamond, and decided to make their own headlamps.
+Fenix is a Chinese company who saw the success of Black Diamond and decided to make their own headlamps.
 They are quite good for a Chinese brand.
 They use Cree LED bulbs, and the units are tough and waterproof.
 The main problem with Fenix is that they typically use just one bulb, and they try to combine a flood and spot into one bulb – which makes the beam quality and shape – unusable for many activities.
-We have a couple of the Fenix HP25 headlamps, and we’ve been happy enough with them because they have been tough enough for rainforest use for over a year in heavy rain.
+We have a couple of the Fenix HP25 headlamps, and we’ve been happy enough with them because they have been tough enough for rainforest use for over a year in the heavy rain.
 The beam shape and quality isn’t great for what we do, or what most people do, but it has a killer spotlight.

 Petzl headlamps are the best-of-the-best.
 The quality, design, beam shape, beam quality, components, and battery life are all stellar.
 I think of Petzl as the Apple of the headlamp world.
 Their headlamps are expensive, but you get what you pay for.
 If you want a very bright light, perfectly shaped beam, amazing quality of light, waterproof, comfortable, long-lasting, and super tough – you’ll buy a Petzl light.